-- (5) Paragraph (4) does not apply to a work of architecture in the form of a building, but where the author of such a work is identified on the building and it is the subject of derogatory treatment, he or she has the right to require the identification to be removed. - (6) In the case of a film, the right is infringed by a person who - (a) shows in public or communicates to the public a derogatory treatment of the film; or - (b) issues to the public copies of a derogatory treatment of the film. - (7) The right conferred by this Article extends to the treatment of parts of a work resulting from a previous treatment by a person other than the author or director, if those parts are attributed to, or are likely to be regarded as the work of, the author or director. - (8) This Article has effect subject to Articles 109 and 110.
+(5) Paragraph (4) does not apply to a work of architecture in the form of a building, but where the author of such a work is identified on the building and it is the subject of derogatory treatment, he or she has the right to require the identification to be removed.

-- (1) The right conferred by Article 108 is subject to the exceptions referred to in paragraphs (2) to (6). - (2) The right does not apply to a computer program or to any computergenerated work. - (3) The right does not apply in relation to any work made for the purpose of reporting current events. - (4) The right does not apply in relation to the publication in - (a) a newspaper, magazine or similar periodical; or - (b) an encyclopaedia, dictionary, yearbook or other collective work of reference, of a literary, dramatic, musical or artistic work made for the purposes of such publication or made available with the consent of the author for the purposes of such publication; nor does the right apply in relation to any subsequent exploitation elsewhere of such a work without any modification of the published version.
+- (6) In the case of a film, the right is infringed by a person who - (a) shows in public or communicates to the public a derogatory treatment of the film; or - (b) issues to the public copies of a derogatory treatment of the film. - (7) The right conferred by this Article extends to the treatment of parts of a work resulting from a previous treatment by a person other than the author or director, if those parts are attributed to, or are likely to be regarded as the work of, the author or director. - (8) This Article has effect subject to Articles 109 and 110.

-- (5) The right is not infringed by an act which by virtue of Article 85 or 94 would not infringe copyright. - (6) The right is not infringed by anything done for the purpose of - - (a) avoiding the commission of an offence; - (b) complying with a duty imposed by or under an enactment; or provided, where the author or director is identified at the time of the relevant act or has previously been identified in or on published copies of the work, that there is a sufficient disclaimer.
+- (1) The right conferred by Article 108 is subject to the exceptions referred to in paragraphs (2) to (6). - (2) The right does not apply to a computer program or to any computer-generated work. - (3) The right does not apply in relation to any work made for the purpose of reporting current events. - (4) The right does not apply in relation to the publication in - (a) a newspaper, magazine or similar periodical; or - (b) an encyclopaedia, dictionary, yearbook or other collective work of reference, - of a literary, dramatic, musical or artistic work made for the purposes of such publication or made available with the consent of the author for the purposes of such publication; nor does the right apply in relation to any subsequent exploitation elsewhere of such a work without any modification of the published version. - (5) The right is not infringed by an act which by virtue of Article 85 or 94 would not infringe copyright. - (6) The right is not infringed by anything done for the purpose of - (a) avoiding the commission of an offence; - (b) complying with a duty imposed by or under an enactment; or - (c) in the case of the British Broadcasting Corporation, avoiding the inclusion in a programme broadcast by them of anything which offends against good taste or decency or which is likely to encourage or incite to crime or to lead to disorder or to be offensive to public feeling, provided, where the author or director is identified at the time of the relevant act or has previously been identified in or on published copies of the work, that there is a sufficient disclaimer.